Here’s #7 in my series of major gift fundraising posts to help you build up and expand your major gift revenue.

 That means you practice beautiful manners.
 Courtesy and decorum are always welcome social skills, right?
 Don’t forget, too, that poise and your appearance really matter.

 You are a sympathetic listener, responding to what your donor days.

 You practice the art of small talk and polite conversation.
 These skills put everyone at ease – both you AND your donor.

 I find that a lot of fundraising happens in quasi-social situations.

 You may be at a gathering or even a coffee shop, and you’ll be able to “touch” your donor lightly to grow their interest.

-You have to be able to be cordial, interesting, and generous of spirit.
-Never, ever heavy-handed!
+You want to be cordial, interesting, and generous of spirit.
+Never, ever heavy-handed or pushy!

 Avoid social calamities with your donors by following their lead on conversation topics, and considering their own likes and dislikes when you are with them.

 4. Build trust by doing what you say you will do.